 A unique and diverse selection of three styles from three countries.
 Tense and earthy/ citrusy from Slovakia, savoury and aromatic from Austria, and crisp and aromatic/mineral from Spain

 Featured here (left to right):

 (Hlohovec, Slovakia) Slobodne - Deviner 2017

 One of the estate's core orange wines.
 Made from a unique local variety Devin blended with the aromatic Traminer, which are both given skin contact for 10 days.
 The result is a delicious orange wine packed with flavour and soft texture.
-Zesty with notes of citrus fruits and herbs, and lovely earthy tones.
+Zesty with notes of citrus, tropical fruits, and herbs, and a lovely long finish.
 Slobodne are a fascinating family-run winery going back to the early 20th century.
 They rebuilt their farm over the past 25 years following a 50-yr break due to the hardships of WWII and then 40 years of communism.
 Now run by two sisters and their two partners, they are making some of the most exciting skin-contact wines around today.

 (Navarra, Spain) Azul y Garanza - Naturaleza Salvaje Blanco 2019